This is an Enabling Natural Resources and Well-being (ENRaW) project - Tyfu Dyfi – food, nature and wellbeing.

 As indicated above,Tyfu Dyfi has some resources available to support the development of a more resilient, sustainable local food system.
 There are various ways people can get involved; if you are interested, please visit this page.

-Do you have an interest in receiving news about the Tyfu Dyfi project?
+Do you have an interest in receiving news about the Tyfu Dyfi project and volunteering opportunities?

 Blas Dyfi Taste

-In order to develop the market for locally produced food by integrating a virtual online food hub with physical outlets and through branding Blas Dyfi Tate was set up – see here.
+In order to develop the market for locally produced food by integrating a virtual online food hub with physical outlets and through branding Blas Dyfi Taste was set up – see here.